kleinfreund/yet-another-color-picker/README.md

 	npm install yet-another-color-picker
 	```

-2. Import the `ColorPicker` custom element class and define it.
+2. Import the module to define the custom element.

 	HTML:
 	```html